Conventional Wisdom: What It Means And When To Use It

 Where You Can Find Conventional Wisdom

 You can find conventional wisdom no matter where you go.
 In your everyday life, you rely on conventional wisdom when you're making all the countless decisions of an ordinary day.
 Imagine what it would be like to consider new ideas each time you moved or had a thought!
 You probably wouldn't get much accomplished with that kind of overthinking.
+For example, conventional wisdom tells us that if we’re trying to use the stovetop and it doesn’t ignite right away, to turn the igniter off and try again in a minute or two before too much gas is released that could result in a fire.

 You can also find conventional wisdom in all major areas of human inquiry.
 No matter what you study, you have to learn the long-held knowledge before you can understand the new ideas that aren't yet established.
 While people in higher education spend a lot of time refuting conventional wisdom, their whole system relies on the body of generally agreed-upon knowledge.

 All the institutions rely heavily on established ideas that have seemed to stand the test of time.
 Ordinary knowledge is used extensively in politics to appeal to ordinary people.
 In economics, the force of common perceptions about what is true has a strong bearing on what actually happens.
-Religion and even family are usually very firmly rooted in tradition and convention.
+Religion and even family are often very firmly rooted in tradition and convention.
 Any industry or business has its own conventional wisdom that makes up a large part of their unique body of knowledge, as well.

 What Conventional Wisdom Means In Medicine